Environmental Policy of EnBW

 Download

-We have successfully concluded the EnBW 2020 strategy.
-Our EnBW 2025 strategy has the motto “Making and shaping the infrastructure world of tomorrow” and is based on a holistic approach to stakeholders.
+Our strategy is based on a holistic approach to stakeholders.
 It defines specific financial and non-financial targets in the dimensions finance, strategy, customers and society, environment and employees.
 This enables us to dovetail the financial and non-financial aspects of our business activities.
 We use meaningful performance indicators to measure the degree to which we have achieved our targets.

 - Expand renewable energies